 Dr Cruises Philosophy

-Dr. Cruise's Tummy Tuck Philosophy
+Joseph T Cruise, MD's Tummy Tuck Philosophy

 Loose hanging abdominal skin is one of the most frustrating problems for both men and women.
 This is because it persists no matter how much diet and exercise you do.
 Those who have had an abdominoplasty continue to enjoy an extremely high level of patient satisfaction.
 Simply put, there is no other way to get rid of this excess skin.